ascarter/BBEdit-ApplicationSupport/README.markdown

 BBEdit Application Support
 ==========================

-BBEdit extensions, tags, scripts, and other helpers.
+BBEdit language modules, clippings, scripts and customizations.

+I use BBEdit's Dropbox support.
+I maintain my customizations in this git repository.
+When I want to push my changes to my BBEdit install, I use the Rake installer to copy them.

+The Rakefile will prefer Dropbox but will fall back to the local `~/Library/Application Support` if Dropbox is not found.

 # Install

-	git clone git@github.com:ascarter/BBEdit-ApplicationSupport.git ~/Library/Application\ Support/BBEdit
+	git clone git@github.com:ascarter/BBEdit-ApplicationSupport.git
-	cd ~/Library/Application\ Support/BBEdit
+	cd BBEdit-ApplicationSupport
-	./init.sh
+	rake install

-The `init.sh` script will create all the empty directories for BBEdit's support directory if they don't already exist.
+The `rakefile` script will create empty directories for the components if they do not exist in the BBEdit support directory.
+It will also prompt you to decide if you want to override existing files or not.